Activists accuse India of lapses in genetically modified mustard approval

 But resistance from activists opposing the use of transgenic technology in farming prompted India to sit on the fence.

-Since first allowing GM cotton in 2002, India has not approved any transgenic crop.
+Since allowing GM cotton in 2002, India has not approved any transgenic crop.

 ((mayank.bhardwaj@thomsonreuters.com; +91-11-4954 8030; Twitter: @MayankBhardwaj9; Reuters Messaging: mayank.bhardwaj.thomsonreuters.com@reuters.net))